Bharti-Sinha/python-connect-databases/README.md

 The PostgreSQL on the other hand deploys Client-Server Model and needs to set up a server.

-1. SQLite
+# 1. SQLite

 - `sqlite_connection.py` file explains the first 5 steps to interact with a database.

-- `sqlite.py` file hold basic method to perform following actions:
+- `sqlite.py` file holds basic methods to perform following actions:

+1. Create connection to a sqlite database
+2. Add/Insert values into the table
+3. Update values of the table
+4. Delete values from the table
+5. View the table values

+# 2. PostgreSQL

+- `postgresql.py` file holds basic methods to perform following actions on a postgresql database:

 1. Create connection to a sqlite database
 2. Add/Insert values into the table